 - Arlindo Cruz

 Funk is a type of dance music from Rio de Janeiro that originated in the 90s.
-This genre is a cultural expression of some Afro-Brazilian communities in the city, more precisely the favelas.
+This genre is a cultural expression of some Afro-Brazilian communities in the city, more precisely, the favelas.

 - MC Fioti

-Originated in the 80s, this genre from Bahia State is a fusion of Afro-Caribbean and Brazilian genres.
+Originating in the 80s, this genre from Bahia State is a fusion of Afro-Caribbean and Brazilian genres.

 - Margareth Menezes

 - Ivete Sangalo